Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Finally, the last major positive of the Rosetta Stone French app is the bundle of resources they give you with the main lesson work.
 With all of these cool supplemental tools, it is definitely one of the most complete and comprehensive French programs on the market.

-These are just what they sound like – short stories in French which you can have read to you, read yourself, and speak aloud with pronunciation grading.
+These are just what they sound like: short stories in French which you can have read to you, read yourself, and speak aloud with pronunciation grading.

 They’re a great way to work on your listening and speaking skills with some context, and they’re also a nice way to break up the typical exercises from time to time.

-Cons of Using Rosetta Stone To Learn French
+Cons of Using Rosetta Stone to Learn French

 Now that we’ve covered what our team likes about Rosetta Stone, let’s get to the negatives in order to present a balanced view of the program.